-

 General growth uncertainty.
 Population, visitor and traffic growth is difficult to accurately project at the best of times and Covid-19 has added another layer of complexity.
 While the Park and Ride project has identified a timeline for implementation, it is a best-guess, and delaying the project will allow more certainty once the Covid-19 recovery is better understood.

-Background and community engagement information <link to: https://letstalk.qldc.govt.nz/wakatipu-park-and-ride-facilities>
+Background and community engagement information: https://letstalk.qldc.govt.nz/wakatipu-park-and-ride-facilities

 Stay up-to-date